 Are there signs I should look for?

-- Uneven skin creases near the buttocks
+- Uneven skin creases near your child’s bottom

 - Your child does not move their leg normally

 - Your child leans to one side when they stand or walk (uneven leg length)

 - Your child is not sitting by 10 months of age or walking by 18 months of age